Backgammonian/Machine-Learning-Tasks/Time series/README.md

 * Cross-validation for time series using ML & DL regression models (including NNs with recurrent layers)

 Main conclusions:
-* Ensembles & neural networks perform very well on this dataset (in regards to (R)MSE, MAE, R2 metrics)
+* Ensembles & neural networks perform very well on this dataset (according to MSE, RMSE, MAE, R2 metrics)
-* I've noticed that dummy regressor (basically just a straight line) gives the best MAPE result compared to the rest of models what is kind of strange
+* I've noticed that dummy regressor (basically just a straight line) gives the best MAPE result compared to the rest of models what is kind of strange.
+Maybe because it's the mean value of the testing data?

 ![weather_mse](weather_mse.png)
 ![weather_mape](weather_mape.png)